sosotheso/hackerrank/README.md

 # hackerrank

-This repository is dedicated for hackerrank challenges You can find these last ones at https://www.hackerrank.com
+This repository is dedicated for hackerrank challenges.
+You can find these last ones at https://www.hackerrank.com